altwalker/altwalker/docs/modeling.md

     ]
 }
 ```

-Is a piece of java code that you want the model to execute
+Is a piece of java code that you want the model to execute.

 It has to end with a semi colon.

 __Further Reading/Useful Links__:
   * For documentation about __json__ format check [GraphWalker documentation](http://graphwalker.github.io/json-overview/).